The Next Great Apple with Rob Wyles, and the Science Behind Apple Tasting and Breeding with Daryl Somers

 Most of that, that's true.
 They're the texture and the crunchiness is a major driver on a person's decision to choose one apple over another.
 And you're right.
 Most apples are sweet.
 I think from our research, we are, Amy was also able to point out that about 89 percent of consumers prefer that fresh, red, crunchy apple and about 11 percent would then go towards the granny smith, the green tart types of apples.

-so as a, plant breeder. that helps me decide, okay, I think we really should target the large, larger market space. but you might find some nice yellows and green apples along the way.
-Oh, wow. okay, so using this technology and the research, you are only, your whole orchard is all trees that you know produces, they will produce some sort of tasty apple.
+So as a plant breeder, that helps me decide, okay, I think we really should target the large, larger market space. but you might find some nice yellows and green apples along the way.
+Oh, wow. okay, so using this technology and the research, you are only, your whole orchard is all trees that you know [00:27:00] produces, they will produce some sort of tasty apple.

 It'll have some beneficial qualities, maybe disease resistance or something like that.
 What happens in the fall when these apples are producing, when these trees are producing?
 So this year, 2016, so I think, first of all, as I say, we started in 2011.
 So this was the first year we actually had a substantial number of trees, with fruit.